Old Boney Mountain Foundation for Kids opened its doors officially on January 1, 2020!

 A great risk for the future today is our kids growing up with limited direction and guidance from adults.
 There are a number of reasons for this; single parent households, kids in foster care or kids living below the poverty level can qualify as underprivileged in the context that they need financial assistance and guidance in order to learn how to live a healthy, productive, happy life.
 Our organization provides this support and guidance.

-Your donations will support this by funding after-school life-skills programs, sending kids to summer camp and offering scholarship opportunities to underprivileged youth in Ventura County.
+Your donations will support this by funding after-school life-skills programs, sending kids to summer camp and offering scholarship opportunities to underprivileged youth.